 - Unlike most species of animal, bats are found in any environment around the world excluding the polar regions.
 Despite what myths you may have heard, only three species of bat feed on animal blood and they all live in the deep jungles of South America, not Transylvania.

 Bat Fun Facts

 - Bats' most prominent sense is their sound—they use a process called echolocation to find their way around and find prey.
 The bat creates a series of supersonic sounds, which the bat then uses to locate prey by the sounds reflected back to them.

 - The Niah Caves in the Malaysian state of Sarawak, on the tropical island of Borneo, is particularly famous for the sightings of thousands of bats.
 Oddly enough the enormous quantities of the bat’s dung (known as guano), is one of the things that draws so many people towards bats!

-- Some species of bat are known to fly at extreme heights, sometimes up to 2 miles above the ground!
+- Some bat species have been known to fly at extreme heights—sometimes up to 2 miles above the ground!
 The bats senses are so fine-tuned that it is thought that some bats can hear footsteps 6 miles away.